 Technology and academic services.
-Our technology and academic services expenses for the year ended December 31, 2020 were \$116.0 million, an increase of \$25.5 million, or 28.2%, as compared to technology and academic services expenses of \$90.5 million for the year ended December 31, 2019.
-This increase was primarily due to increases in employee compensation and related expenses including share-based compensation, in occupancy and depreciation including lease expenses, and in other technology and academic supply costs of \$19.7 million, \$5.0 million and \$0.8 million, respectively.
-These increases, in turn, were primarily due to increased headcount to support our 25 university partners, and their increased enrollment growth, tenure-based salary adjustments, an increase in benefit costs, the timing of the Acquisition and the increased number of off-campus classroom and laboratory sites open between years.
-Our technology and academic services expenses as a percentage of net revenue increased 2.1% to 13.7% for the year ended

-December 31, 2020, from 11.6% for the year ended December 31, 2019 primarily due to our services agreements with university partners that provide for off-campus classroom and laboratory sites, which necessitate a higher level of technology and academic services than does our agreement with GCU and due to the revenue impacts caused by COVID-19 as we incur limited operating expenses to deliver those services.
-Additionally, for the year ended December 31, 2020 we incurred costs related to the opening of seven off-campus classroom and laboratory sites in the second half of 2020 and we are incurring costs for four more locations that will open in the first half of 2021.
-GCE has 30 off-campus classroom and laboratory sites open as of December 31, 2020 as compared to the 23 sites that were open as of December 31, 2019.
+Our technology and academic services expenses for the year ended December 31, 2021 were \$132.1 million, an increase of \$16.1 million, or 13.8%, as compared to technology and academic services expenses of \$116.0 million for the year ended December 31, 2020.
+This increase was primarily due to increases in employee compensation and related expenses including share-based compensation, in occupancy and depreciation including lease expenses, and in other technology and academic supply costs of \$17.0 million, \$3.3 million and \$0.8 million, respectively.
+These increases were partially offset by the \$5.0 million reversal of the credit loss reserve as a result of the repayment by GCU for the Secured Note and capital expenditure loans in the fourth quarter of 2021.
+The increases, in turn, were primarily due to increased headcount to support our 27 university partners, and their increased enrollment growth, tenure-based salary adjustments, an increase in benefit costs and the increased number of off-campus classroom and laboratory sites open between years.
+Our technology and academic services expenses as a percentage of net revenue increased 1.0% to 14.7% for the year ended December 31, 2021, from 13.7% for the year ended December 31, 2020 primarily due to our services agreements with university partners that provide for off-campus classroom and laboratory sites, which necessitate a higher level of technology and academic services than does our agreement with GCU, partially offset by the service revenue impact of the higher room, board, fee and ancillary revenues at GCU in 2021 as compared to the same period in 2020 (see - Impact of COVID-19 above).
+We anticipate that technology and academic services expenses as a percentage of revenue will continue to increase in the future as we open more off-site classroom and laboratory sites.